enqueuer-land/enqueuer/README.md

 When your e-commerce http endpoint is hit, you have to send an information to a credit card processing API through MQTT, notify a marketing content provider through Rest/Http request, push a notification to the user with SQS, store data in a database and enqueue an AMQP message to a metric system.
 Now, you have three options:
 1. Write no test at all;
-2. Write a component test for each one of these cases separately, mocking them all, handling with new dependencies, figure out details and deal with debugging them when they fail; or
+2. Write a component test for each one of these cases separately in the codebase itself, mock them all, handle new dependencies, figure out details and deal with debugging them when they fail; or
 3. Use **enqueuer** and have it all tested right out of the box.
 ![Report Example](https://github.com/lopidio/enqueuer/blob/develop/docs//mqttOutputExample.png "Report Example")